catherinemdean15/viewing_party/README.md

 ## Achievements
 - Continuous deployment to both Heroku and Travis.
 - Utilized TDD to ensure comprehensive application functionality, including both 'happy' and 'sad' paths.
-- Utilized principles of MVC to effectively organize code.
+- Applied principles of MVC to effectively organize code.
 - Routing is organized and consistent and demonstrates use RESTful principles.
 - All User Stories 100% complete including edge cases.
 - 100% test coverage for features and models.